 Formal computer technology education is taught all three years at Pierrepont School.
-Students in grades four, five, and six take the Computer Tech cycle class five days a week for 42 minutes each day during one quarter of the school year.
+Students in grades four, five, and six take the Computer Tech enrichment class five days a week for 42 minutes each day during one quarter of the school year.

 The fourth grade computer curriculum explores technology skills beyond basic levels of software applications and supports learning in both technology and regular curriculum topics.
 Areas of focus include proper keyboarding skills, online safety and digital citizenship, Internet research skills, introduction to coding, word processing, spreadsheets, drawing, and presentation software.